mirzawaqasahmed/f5-big-iq-lab/docs/source/class1/module1/lab2.rst

 Lab 1.2: Creation of each personas in BIG-IQ
 --------------------------------------------

-The first thing to setup the different personas.

 Connect to your BIG-IQ as admin and go to : *System* > *Users Management* > *Users* and click on *Add*